Executive Branch (club): Membership and purpose

 The owners of the club are Donald Trump Jr. (son of Donald Trump), Omeed Malik and Chris Buskirk of 1789 Capital, and businessmen Alex Witkoff and Zach Witkoff (sons of Steve Witkoff, real estate developer and US envoy to the Middle East).
 The club president is Glenn Gilmore, according to Mother Jones.
+Former Metropolitan Police Department officer Sean LoJacono is also involved in controlling the company.

 Founding members include crypto czar David O. Sacks, investor Chamath Palihapitiya, the Winklevoss twins, and superlobbyist Jeff Miller.

 The membership fee for "founding members" is $500,000, with additional annual dues.
 According to David Sacks, there are also lower level memberships that are "more reasonable".
-Membership requires referral by existing members and approval and vetting by the club, and The New York Times reported that a spokesperson for the club told them that "you have to know the owners" to get in.
-Axios reported that members are "tightly screened for loyalty to President Trump."
+Membership requires referral by existing members and approval and vetting by the club, and The New York Times reported a spokesperson for the club informed them that "you have to know the owners" to get in.
+Axios reported that members are "tightly screened for loyalty to President Trump".
 CNBC quoted a "person close to the club" as saying that they did not want " ... members of the media or just a lot of lobbyists joining ...
 We want people to feel comfortable having conversations in privacy".